EvgeniyJeka/Creditto/README.md

    a.
 Once new 'offer' message is received it's decoded.
    If Offer status is OPEN the retrieved offer is inserted to 'offers' SQL table.
-   Else - existing offer status is updated.
+   Else - existing offer status is updated (T.B.D.)

    b.
 Once new 'bid' message is received it's decoded.
    If Bid status is PLACED the retrieved bid is inserted to 'bids' SQL table.
-   Else - existing bid status is updated.
+   Else - existing bid status is updated (T.B.D.)

+   c.
+Once new 'match' message is received it's decoded.
+   The match is added to the 'matches' SQL table, the status of the matched Offer and the matched Bid are changed to MATCHED, the statuses of all other bids on that given offer changed to CANCELLED.